DeeNewcum/termdetect/README.md

 What if don't just want things minimally working, but you want things to work *well*?

-Fortunately, there are some request/reply ANSI sequences that gives us bits of information about the terminal.
-This program interrogates the terminal, and then looks up the responses in a database of known terminals, and find the closest match.
-This allows your remote machine to know exactly what terminal it's talking to.
+Fortunately, there are some request/reply ANSI sequences that give us bits of information about the terminal.
+This program interrogates the terminal, looks up the responses in a database of known terminals, and finds the closest match.
+This allows your remote machine to know *exactly* what terminal it's talking to.

+To see how 'termdetect' works, run:

+    ./termdetect | cat -v | sed 's/\^M/\n/g'

 # Current status